Please feel free to comment on my review.

 Peter Purves is superb as Steven in this adventure.
 Being his last story in the series, it’s good to have Steven demonstrate his strengths as a heroic character and most importantly as a leader.
 In the second half of the story, he persuades the savages to oppress the Elders by helping them fight back.

 I enjoyed it when Steven manages to outwit Exorse when he, Dodo and Chal are in the cave tunnels and he manages to grab his light-gun.
 Steven forms a plan to rescue the Doctor from the Elder’s captivity.
 I enjoyed it when Steven shares some scenes with Dodo, as they’re so fond of each other.

 Jackie Lane is equally good as Dodo in this adventure.
-I don’t understand the criticism that Dodo gets as a companion in ‘Doctor Who’, as I found her rather good in this one.
+I don’t fully understand the criticism Dodo gets as a companion in ‘Doctor Who’, as I found her rather good in this one.
 Of course Dodo gets in trouble when she wanders off by herself, but she does discover the laboratory first during the story.

 Dodo is quite a cheeky, enthusiastic girl when travelling with the Doctor and Steven.
 But she’s also very against what the Elders are doing in their lab and questions them pretty sharply about it.
 I think Dodo really enjoyed it when she was helping everyone smashing the machines up in the laboratory.